Khayala Aghayeva

-Khayala Aghayeva (full name: Khayala Zakir gizi Aghayeva; (Xəyalə Zakir qızı Ağayeva); born January 18, 1997, Baku) is an Azerbaijani journalist, women's rights activist, and political prisoner.
+Khayala Aghayeva (full name: Khayala Zakir gizi Aghayeva; (Xəyalə Zakir qızı Ağayeva); born January 18, 1997, Masallı) is an Azerbaijani journalist, women's rights activist, and political prisoner.
 Since 2015, she had been working as a reporter for Meydan TV.

 On December 6, 2024, she was arrested as part of a criminal case initiated against Meydan TV journalists.
 Khayala Aghayeva and six other journalists detained in the case were charged under Article 206.3.2 of the Criminal Code (smuggling committed by a group of persons with prior agreement).
 Several local and international human rights organizations condemned the arrest of Khayala Aghayeva, calling it political and urged the Azerbaijani authorities to release her immediately.

 Aghayeva is currently being held in the Baku Pretrial Detention Center of the Penitentiary Service under the Ministry of Justice.

 Early years and journalistic career

-Khayala Aghayeva was born on January 18, 1997, in Baku.
+Khayala Aghayeva was born on January 18, 1997, in Masallı.
 She studied at the Baku College of Communication.

 Since 2015, she had been working as a reporter for Meydan TV.
 During her professional career, she has repeatedly faced detentions, police resistance, and ill-treatment.

 On May 29, 2019, Aghayeva was detained while covering a protest in front of the Presidential Administration building in the course of her journalistic duties.
 She was held for over two hours at the 9th police station of the Sabail District Police Department and was later released.

 On October 19, 2019, she was detained by police while doing her journalistic work during an opposition rally in Baku.
 Aghayeva was held for several hours at the Nasimi District Police Department and then released.

 On July 14–15, 2020, during a protest in front of the National Assembly, Khayala Aghayeva faced pressure from the police while carrying out her professional duties: her phone and press credentials were confiscated.

 On December 14, 2022, Aghayeva, and her Meydan TV colleague Aytaj Tapdig, traveled to film a protest on the Shusha–Khankendi road but were detained by "men in civilian clothes and black masks."
 Without any explanation, they were forced into a car and sent back.
 Before being released, their phones were confiscated and their materials deleted.

 In November 2024, Aghayeva and Aytaj Tapdig were detained by security personnel while covering a protest by animal rights activist K. Mammadli during the 29th session of the Conference of the Parties to the UN Framework Convention on Climate Change (COP29).
 The guards forcefully took Aghayeva and Ahmadova to a service area and then escorted them out of the event venue.